nanotech/swift-haskell-tutorial/README.md

 module_map="${module_map}}"
 echo "${module_map}" > "${STUB_MODULE_MAP}"

-# Symlink to the current GHC's header directory from a more
+# Symlink to the current GHC's header directory so we can add it
-# convenient place for Xcode to find.
+# to Xcode's include path as $(PROJECT_DIR)/build/ghc/include.
 mkdir -p build/ghc
 ln -sf "${GHC_LIB_DIR}/include" build/ghc/

-# Symlink to the Haskell executable for Xcode.
+# Symlink to the Haskell executable so we can easily drag it
+# into Xcode to use as the executable for the app bundle.
 ln -sf "../${DIST_DIR}/build/${EXECUTABLE_NAME}/${EXECUTABLE_NAME}" build/
 ```